Anoka Paternity Rights Attorney

 - Creating and waiving certain rights and responsibilities.

 - Allowing the child to have the father's name on the birth record.

 If the mother and father do not agree to a Recognition of Parentage, it may become necessary to establish paternity by court order.
 The services of a paternity lawyer can help achieve the best possible outcome.
 Also, though, a Recognition of Parentage will not establish custody or parenting time.

-Child Custody Rights for Fathers & Mothers
+What Are the Child Custody Rights for Unmarried Fathers & Mothers?

 When a child is born to unwed parents, the custody rights of both parents are determined by default until either party seeks a court order for custody.
 If the father has only acknowledged paternity, or a court has established paternity, then by default, the mother has legal and physical custody of the child.
 Because of this, unwed fathers may find it difficult to take responsibility and gain access to their children.
 Either party may seek an order establishing their custody and parenting time rights.

 In Minnesota, there are two types of child custody:

 - Legal custody: The right to make decisions about how to raise the child.
 This includes making decisions concerning education, health care, and religious upbringing.